Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

  lrwxrwxrwx 1 root root   20 May 27 13:49 librte_pmd_mlx4 -> librte_pmd_mlx4-1.10
  drwxrwxr-x 2 root root 4096 May 23 11:48 librte_pmd_mlx4-1.10

-After this, the DPDK is ready to be configured/compiled and installed.
-Please refer to its installation procedure.
-The configuration templates include ``librte_pmd_mlx4`` by default.
+The DPDK is now ready to be configured/compiled and installed.
+For more information, see the corresponding installation procedure.
+The configuration templates include
+``librte_pmd_mlx4`` by default.

 Configuration/compilation example::